getify/You-Dont-Know-JS/async & performance/ch6.md

 Luckily, smart folks like John-David Dalton and Mathias Bynens do understand these concepts, and wrote a statistically sound benchmarking tool called Benchmark.js (http://benchmarkjs.com/).
 So I can end the suspense by simply saying: "just use that tool."

-I am not going to write a whole manual documenting how Benchmark.js works.
-They have fantastic API Docs (http://benchmarkjs.com/docs) you should read, and also there are some great (http://calendar.perfplanet.com/2010/bulletproof-javascript-benchmarks/) writeups (http://monsur.hossa.in/2012/12/11/benchmarkjs.html) on more of the details and methodology.
+I won't repeat their whole documentation for how Benchmark.js works; they have fantastic API Docs (http://benchmarkjs.com/docs) you should read.
+Also there are some great (http://calendar.perfplanet.com/2010/bulletproof-javascript-benchmarks/) writeups (http://monsur.hossa.in/2012/12/11/benchmarkjs.html) on more of the details and methodology.

-But just for quick illustration purposes, here's how you could use it to run a quick test:
+But just for quick illustration purposes, here's how you could use Benchmark.js to run a quick performance test:

 ```js
 function foo() {